aish2212/Epai_aish2212_Session5/README.md

 	  - km/hr to ft/s
 	  - km/hr to ft/m
 	  - km/hr to ft/day
-	  - km/hr to ft/hr is proper or not.
+	  - km/hr to ft/hr are proper or not.

 - test_speed_converter_yard_ms_s_m_hr_day
     - test speed conversion from